osmanekrem/super-commit/README.md

 1. Check if Husky is installed (and install it if needed)
 2. Initialize Husky in your project
-3. Create a `prepare-commit-msg` hook
+3. Create a `prepare-commit-msg` hook (for interactive mode)
+4. **Ask if you want to enforce conventional commits validation**
+5. Optionally create a `commit-msg` hook (for validation)
-4. Update your `package.json` scripts
+6. Update your `package.json` scripts

+### Two Integration Modes

+**Interactive Mode Only** (No validation):

+- Uses Super Commit's interactive prompts for creating commits
+- Allows any commit message format with `git commit -m`

+**Interactive + Validation Mode** (Recommended):

+- Uses Super Commit's interactive prompts for creating commits
+- **Rejects non-conventional commits** made with `git commit -m`
+- Ensures all commits follow conventional format

-After setup, every `git commit` will use Super Commit automatically!
+After setup, Super Commit will be integrated with your git workflow!

 ### Manual Husky Setup